 - Greenfeed insurance provides producers who grow annual crops for greenfeed with coverage for losses due to natural perils.

-- Greenfeed insurance covers specific annual crops for the purpose of being cut, baled, or silaged for livestock feed, grown separately or in combination, where one or more of the crops listed comprise at least 80 per cent of the mix.
+- Greenfeed insurance covers specific annual crops for the purpose of being cut, baled, or silaged for livestock feed, grown separately or in combination, and allows for up to 20 per cent of the seed blend to be made up of crops not listed below.

 - Annual crops eligible for greenfeed insurance include: